Variability Catalog of Stars Observed During the TESS Prime Mission: Data and Methods

 If a star that passes the initial periodogram search and is not identified as significantly variable with a double-sinusoidal function or the ACF, then it is subject to further vetting after assuming the single-sinusoidal fit to be the best model.
-First, short-period variability is identified separately from the LS periodogram search (0.01--1.5\,days) if the normalized power is $>$0.005 at a periodicity of $<$1.1\,days.
-Several vetting steps are then applied to remove systematic or long-period ($>$13\,days) variability from the periodogram search at 1--13\,days, with the first being a minimum threshold LS normalized power of 0.001.
-To retain high purity in the variability catalog, we remove stars that fall in high-density regions in power-period space (see \autoref{sec:consideration} and \autoref{fig:density}) with variability likely due to spacecraft systematics.
-High-density regions are determined by binning the log power and log period into 50 equally spaced bins (power $=$ 0.001--1.0; $P=$ 1--13\,days), and stars whose variability properties fall within bins that contain five or more total stars are considered to be spuriously variable---although we reiterate that some real variable stars will be removed during this step.
+First, a separate short-period variability search (0.01--1.5\,days) is performed and used to identify significant variability on short timescales ($<$1.1\,days) when the normalized power is $>$0.01 normalized LS power.
+Several vetting steps are then applied to remove systematic or long-period ($>$13\,days) variability from the nominal periodogram search at 1--13\,days, with the first being a minimum threshold normalized LS power of 0.01.\footnote{\autoref{fig:density} shows how variability below this threshold can often be attributed to spacecraft systematics.} To retain high purity in the variability catalog, we remove stars that fall in high-density regions in power-period space for variability periods measured to be greater than 1\,day (see \autoref{sec:consideration} and \autoref{fig:density}), where variability is likely due to spacecraft systematics.
+High-density regions are determined by binning the log power and log period into 50 equally spaced bins (power $=$ 0.001--1.0; $P=$ 1--13\,days), and stars whose variability properties fall within bins that contain seven or more total stars are considered to be spuriously variable---although we reiterate that some real variable stars will be removed during this step. \autoref{fig:density} shows examples from two sectors of the power-period distribution patterns in which stars are removed from our catalog based on the high density in power-period space for Sectors 5 and 17, where different patterns in power-period space can be seen.
+However, most of the stars that are inevitably removed from the catalog based on the high-density regions in power-period space tend to fall below our minimum normalized LS power threshold of 0.01.
 Stars that are variable on timescales longer than that which can be properly constrained by the \tess\ single-sector photometry ($\gg$13\,days), or are indistinguishable from uncorrected systematics on these timescales, are identified via two methods and removed from our variability catalog: 1) Stars that exhibit a maximum power in their LS periodogram at the upper limit of the period range searched (i.e., 13\,days) are assumed to exhibit variability at $\gtrsim$13\,days, which is beyond our sensitivity limit for the variability period.
 2) We perform a linear fit to each light curve; if the $\chi_\nu^2$ of the linear fit is better than that of the sinusoidal or ACF models, we consider the star to have a long-term trend.
 Overall, stars that exhibit single-sinusoidal variability are considered significantly variable and, thus, are retained in our variability catalog if they are not caught by the filters for being spuriously variable and if they do not exhibit long-term trends.